microsoftruinseverything456/WiFi-Suspend-Fix-Debian-Based-Linux/README.md

 systemctl is-active NetworkManager
 command -v nmcli journalctl systemctl ip modprobe

-You should recieve an output like this is your distro is supported:
+You should recieve an output like this if your distro is supported:

 active
 /usr/bin/nmcli